 Adapted from author George R. R. Martin’s Fire & Blood, which explains the history of the Targaryen family, House of the Dragon is going to shed light on one of the most powerful families in the history of Westeros.
 And, yes, there will be dragons.
-HollywoodLife has rounded up the information we know about House of the Dragon.
-We’ll continue to update as more information becomes available.
+Lots of them.
+HollywoodLife has the latest updates about House of the Dragon.

 Paddy Considine has been cast as King Viserys Targaryen.
 Viserys was the fifth Targaryen king to sit on the Iron Throne.
 He is one of Daenerys Targaryen’s ancestors.
 Viserys was chosen by the lords of Westeros to succeed the Old King, Jaehaerys Targaryen, at the Great Council at Harrenhal.
 A warm, kind, and decent man, Viserys only wishes to carry forward his grandfather’s legacy, according to HBO.
 He is also a dragonrider.